Keep Markham Beautiful on Windy Days!

 Recyclable's are collected every week on your regular collection day.
-Please follow your Waste Collection Schedule.
+Please follow your Recycling Collection Schedule.
 35% of our waste is diverted from landfill by using our Blue Boxes each week.
-Thank you for your continued participation.

 What Goes in the Blue Box?

 Not sure if an item is recyclable?
 Look it up using the What Goes Where tool or use this printable version of Markham's Recycling Guide (PDF).

 What Can't go in the Blue Box?